 Why It Works:

-A study by Deloitte found that inclusive companies are 2x more likely to meet financial targets.
-When employees see leaders walking the talk, they feel safer speaking up and contributing.
+A recent study by Deloitte found that inclusive companies are two times more likely to meet financial targets and six times more innovative.
+Deloitte included 50 corporate entities representing over one million employees in its research.
+When employees see CEOs and supervisors leading by example, psychological safety the talk, they feel safer speaking up and contributing.
+This outcome is

-Many employees want to be inclusive but don’t know how.
-Training helps teams understand biases, communicate better, and support colleagues from all backgrounds.
+Many employees want to be inclusive and request training such as respect in the workplace, civility, or sensitivity training.
+Training helps teams understand biases, elevate self-awareness, communicate better, and support colleagues from all backgrounds.

 Actionable Steps:

-• Offer mandatory D&I workshops – Cover topics like unconscious bias, microaggressions, and allyship.
+• Offer continued learning workshops – Cover topics like unconscious bias, bystander intervention, microaggressions, and allyship.

 Why It Works: